dylannlaw/hapi-postgres-connection/README.md

 ## *What*?

-Create a Connection (Pool) to PostgreSQL *once* when your server boots and use it *anywhere* in your app.
+This Hapi Plugin creates a Connection (Pool) to PostgreSQL when your server boots and makes it available *anywhere* in your app's route handlers via `request.pg.client`.

 Uses https://github.com/brianc/node-postgres
 the *most popular* (*actively maintained*) node PostgreSQL Client.